mckennapsean/dissertation/plan-of-work.md

 - for formative projects, add descriptions of what was missing in existing design models that held back these projects
 - for bubble-net design study, clearly walk through the project within the framework and reflect on its use

+If time:

+- simplify core components of the design activity framework into a textbook-like overview, with a more cohesive main figure that describes the macro and micro components altogether